 Jennifer represents projects ranging from picture books to YA.
 Middle grade is her soft spot and she's open to all genres in this category, especially the tender, hilarious, or zany.
 She is always looking for fresh and distinct voices; stories that simultaneously tug at her heartstrings and make her laugh out loud; and "adorkable" heroes.
 As for YA, Jennifer is drawn to contemporary works; dramatic, funny, or cringe-worthy romance; and urban fantasy/light sci-fi.
 She's especially interested in smart stories that are layered, complex, and unexpected, and she appreciates big, developed worlds.
 In terms of picture books, she is interested in character-driven projects and smart, exceptional writing.
 Jennifer also represents illustrators and author-illustrators.

-Some of Jennifer's clients include Meg Medina, author of the Pura Belpré Award winning novel YAQUI DELGADO WANTS TO KICK YOUR ASS and the Ezra Jack Keats Award winning picture book TIA ISA WANTS A CAR (Candlewick); Christina Diaz Gonzalez, author of THE RED UMBRELLA and A THUNDEROUS WHISPER (Knopf/Random House); Joy Preble, author of THE SWEET DEAD LIFE (Soho Press) and the forthcoming FINDING PARIS (Balzer & Bray/HarperCollins); Crystal Allen, author of HOW LAMAR'S BAD PRANK WON A BUBBA SIZED TROPHY and the forthcoming MYA series (Balzer & Bray/HarperCollins); Tameka Brown, author of the Charlotte Zolotow Honor picture book MY COLD PLUM LEMON PIE BLUESY MOOD (Viking/Penguin); Kathryn Fitzmaurice, author of the middle grades DESTINY, REWRITTEN and THE YEAR THE SWALLOWS CAME EARLY (HarperCollins); Samantha Vamos, author of the Pura Belpré Illustrator Honor picture book THE CAZUELA THAT THE FARM MAIDEN STIRRED (Charlesbridge); and Denise Doyen, author of the E.B.
+Some of Jennifer's clients include Meg Medina, author of the Pura Belpré Award winning novel YAQUI DELGADO WANTS TO KICK YOUR ASS and the Ezra Jack Keats Award winning picture book TIA ISA WANTS A CAR (Candlewick); Christina Diaz Gonzalez, author of THE RED UMBRELLA and A THUNDEROUS WHISPER (Knopf/Random House); Joy Preble, author of THE SWEET DEAD LIFE (Soho Press) and the forthcoming FINDING PARIS (Balzer & Bray/HarperCollins); Crystal Allen, author of HOW LAMAR'S BAD PRANK WON A BUBBA-SIZED TROPHY and the forthcoming MYA series (Balzer & Bray/HarperCollins); Tameka Brown, author of the Charlotte Zolotow Honor picture book MY COLD PLUM LEMON PIE BLUESY MOOD (Viking/Penguin); Kathryn Fitzmaurice, author of DESTINY, REWRITTEN and THE YEAR THE SWALLOWS CAME EARLY (HarperCollins); Samantha Vamos, author of the Pura Belpré Illustrator Honor picture book THE CAZUELA THAT THE FARM MAIDEN STIRRED (Charlesbridge); and Denise Doyen, author of the E.B.
 White Read Aloud Honor picture book ONCE UPON A TWICE (Random House).
 Jennifer also represents author-illustrators Eliza Wheeler (MISS MAPLE'S SEEDS, Nancy Paulsen Books/Penguin), Mike Boldt (123 VERSUS ABC, HarperCollins), and Bob Boyle (ROSIE & REX, HarperCollins).

 Jennifer is co-author of the picture book PIGGIES IN THE PUMPKIN PATCH (Charlesbridge).
 She has been on faculty for several conferences including the Big Sur Writer's Workshop and numerous SCBWI conferences, and she is especially known for her The "So What?"
 Factor presentation.
 Jennifer earned a BA in English with a minor in Social and Ethnic Relations from UC Davis and has a background in secondary education.

-Some of the YA and middle grade novels Kelly represents include Courtney C. Stevens debut YA novel FAKING NORMAL (HarperTeen/HarperCollins), Steve Watkins' Golden Kite Winner DOWN SAND MOUNTAIN and his YA novel WHAT COMES AFTER (both with Candlewick); Anne Osterlund's YA novel, SALVATION (Speak/Penguin); Anna Sheehan's debut YA novel A LONG, LONG SLEEP (Candlewick); Sharon Cameron's debut YA novel THE DARK UNWINDING and its sequel A SPARK UNSEEN (Scholastic); Carolyn Marsden's multicultural middle grade, THE WHITE ZONE (Carolrhoda/Lerner) and Ray Sabini's funny middle grade series SWEET FARTS (Two Lions).
+Some of the YA and middle grade novels Kelly represents include Courtney C. Stevens debut YA FAKING NORMAL (HarperTeen/HarperCollins); Steve Watkins' Golden Kite Winner DOWN SAND MOUNTAIN and his YA novel WHAT COMES AFTER (both with Candlewick); Anne Osterlund's YA novel, SALVATION (Speak/Penguin); Anna Sheehan's debut YA novel A LONG, LONG SLEEP (Candlewick); Sharon Cameron's debut YA novel THE DARK UNWINDING and its sequel A SPARK UNSEEN (Scholastic); Carolyn Marsden's multicultural middle grade, THE WHITE ZONE (Carolrhoda/Lerner); and Ray Sabini's funny middle grade series SWEET FARTS (Two Lions).
 Picture books that Kelly represents include Sam Zuppardi's THE NOWHERE BOX (Candlewick); Diane Adams' TWO HANDS TO HOLD YOU (Chronicle); Elizabeth Rusch's ELECTRIC WIZARD: THE REMARKABLE STORY OF NIKOLA TESLA (Candlewick); and Bridget Heos' MUSTACHE BABY, and her nonfiction picture book series starting with WHAT TO EXPECT WHEN YOU'RE EXPECTING LARVAE (Millbrook/Lerner).
 Kelly also represents illustrators including James Burks, illustrator of THE MONSTORE (Aladdin/S&S) and his graphic novel series BIRD AND SQUIRREL (Scholastic); and Joy Ang, illustrator of HULLABALOO!
 (Clarion/HMH) and the upcoming BEHOLD!
 A BABY (Bloomsbury).

 Kelly is on the Advisory Board for UCSD's certificate in Writing and Illustrating for Children, is a frequent speaker at conferences, including SCBWI's national and regional conferences, and can be found talking about all things children's books on Facebook (agentsonnack) and Twitter (@KSonnack).